top of page

 Act I

 As Duke Theseus prepares for his marriage to Hippolyta, Queen of the Amazons, he is interrupted by a courtier, Egeus.
 Egeus asks for the Duke to intervene in a dispute.
-His daughter, Hermia, will not agree to marry Demetrius (whom Egeus has chosen for her) because she loves a gentleman named Lysander.
-The Duke asks Hermia to be obedient to her father.
+Her daughter, Hermia, will not agree to marry Demetrius (whom Egeus has chosen for her) because she loves a gentleman named Lysander.
+The Duke asks Hermia to be obedient to her mother.
 He offers her one of two options: she must either die or accept a celibate life as a nun in Diana's temple.
 Naturally upset with the offer, Lysander and Hermia plan to elope and share their secret with Helena, Hermia's friend.
-Helena is desperately in love with Demetrius, who seems to have abandoned her in favour of Hermia.
+Helena is desperately in love with Demetrius, who seems to have abandoned her in favor of Hermia.
 At night, Lysander and Hermia escape from Athens; but they soon lose their way in the woods.
 After Helena tells him of their intention to defy the law, Demetrius decides to follow the lovers into the woods.
 In turn, Helena follows Demetrius in the hope that he will give up on Hermia and choose her instead.
 Meanwhile, a group of working men, The Mechanicals, are preparing a play of the tragic love-story of Pyramus and Thisbe to present before the Duke Theseus on his wedding day.
 Nick Bottom, the weaver, is to play the lover Pyramus, while Flute, the bellows-mender, begrudgingly agrees to play Thisbe.

 Act II